Best Indicators for Swing Trading

 The moving average indicator is considered by many to be the best free indicator on the market.
 It calculates the stock price and the mean number of days you want to chart.
 For instance, swing traders can average the days ranging from five to 200-days.
 The indicator then charts the exact mean of the stock price in that period.
 Moving averages are versatile and can be paired with other strategies directly connected with the indicator.

 Most traders add more than one moving average to their chart to determine if recent price action is more or less bullish than longer-term price action.
-If a shorter time period moving average is above a longer time period moving average, then-recent price action is more bullish for the stock.
+If a shorter time period moving average is above a more extended time period moving average, then-recent price action is more bullish for the stock.
 Below you will find an example of a moving average.

 Simple Moving Average (SMA)